mathbruyen/home/web/Readme.md

 Certificates generated using [Let's encrypt](../letsencrypt).
 HTTP requests for ACME challenges are forwarded to the single letsencrypt pod.

 ```
-vim web-controller.yaml # increment version and use new web certificates version
+# increment version and use new web certificates version in controller
 kubectl rolling-update web-v18 -f web-controller.yaml
 ```